le-prometheen/sqldb/README.md

                execute the change.
 It is set up to be executed via the alter_table method.

-## Rename acolumn/field within a table:
+## Rename a column/field within a table:

         db.rename_column(table, column, new_name)